-Richard Costello, founder and president of energy consulting firm Acela Energy Group, talks with BUILDINGS about cost-effective
+Richard Costello, founder and president of energy consulting firm Acela Energy Group, talks with BUILDINGS about cost-effective procurement practices.

 How should building owners

 My recommendations for procurement are based on two assumptions.
 One, most businesses in the U.S. are in deregulated markets and thus they have the option to purchase energy from a third party.
 Two, no one can predict future energy prices.

 Having said that, the first thing to do – although most building owners do not do it – is to determine your risk tolerance and your risk profile.
 Some organizations like to have their energy costs known for the next two or three years.
 They want to fix their cost, protect themselves against increases, and have the number for budgeting purposes.
 Other organizations always pursue the lowest possible price and are willing to give up budget certainty and protection against future increases.

 The energy purchaser in an organization needs to make that decision, either by himself or with the input of others who are familiar with the organization's preferences for fixed or floating prices in commodity purchases generally.

 How does the risk profile translate into action?

 Once the tolerance is known and written down, the energy manager can follow through, whether that is with fixed or floating purchases.
 Or the manager may follow through by hedging – making a percentage of the purchase at a fixed price and the remainder at a floating price.